 - You must Download and install Azure Data Studio.

 - You must have an Azure Account or Azure Subscription.
-If you don’t have one, you can create an Azure Free account now.
+You can create an Azure Free account now If you don’t have one.

 - Install the updated version of Microsoft SQL Server Management Studio.

-Well, you can rename the Azure SQL database using Azure Data Studio and Microsoft SQL Server, etc. Now let’s discuss them one by one.
+You can rename the Azure SQL database using Azure Data Studio, Microsoft SQL Server, etc. Now, let’s discuss them one by one.

 - Approach-1: Using Azure Data Studio